ertis-research/grafana-panel-what-if/README.md

 #### Formats

-The IA/ML models will receive the list of values to predict within one schema and send the prediction result within another.
-These formats may coincide for several models, as they mainly depend on the service where they are hosted.
+AI/ML models receive data in one schema and return predictions in another.
+The Formats feature allows you to define reusable templates to manage this data transformation.
+These templates can be shared across multiple models, especially those hosted on the same service (e.g., TensorFlow Serving, KServe).

 The _Formats_ tab shows the list of defined formats (if any) and a section with blue text to add a new one (_Add new format_).
 This will always appear last in the list, after all the formats configured.
 Clicking on any of these elements will display a form that will be filled in if it is a defined format or empty if a new format is to be added.

 In case of an already configured format, editing and deleting will be allowed following the [same logic as the model creation form](#delete-and-edit-models).

 This form consists of 3 fields:
-- **ID** (required): Identifier of the format.
-It will be shown in the format selector in the model configuration.
+- **ID** (required): A unique, human-readable identifier for the format (e.g., "TensorFlow-v1-JSON").
+This ID will appear in the model configuration's format selector.
-- **Input** (required): Format in which the list of tag values must be mapped just before being sent to the model.
-This can correspond to any text, although typically it will be a JSON object.
-The variable $input is used to mark where the list of values should be added, which will be replaced by before sending:
-  - If **only one** dataset is predicted, by a numeric list with the tag values separated by commas and enclosed in square brackets (e.g.: [0.43, 0.23, 0.10]).
-  - If **multiple** datasets are predicted, by the above representation for each set enclosed in commas and without square brackets (e.g. [0.43, 0.23, 0.10], [0.35, 0.33, 0.21]).
-- **Output** (required): Format from which the prediction result of the model will be extracted.
-This can correspond to any text, although it will typically be a JSON object.
-The $output variable is used to mark which part of the response corresponds to the prediction.
-When processing the received response, the corresponding part of the message will be extracted and this text will be separated by commas in case more than one prediction has been requested.
-From these texts, the numerical value they contain will be extracted, which will be the results of the predictions requested.
+- **Input** (required): A template that defines the structure of the request sent to the model.
+- **Output** (required): A template that defines how to extract the prediction results from the model's response.

 An example of a configured format is as follows: